accessibilitysupported/a11ysupport.io/documentation/at/dragon.md

 3. click "Yes" to the prompt to enable the browser extensions after you install.
 4. You will likely need to train the software to work with your voice.

+## How to find your version

+1. From the system search, type "About Dragon"
+2. Click "About Dragon"
+3. Use the number listed in the resulting dialog

 ## Guides, Documentation, and resources

 * [Nuance documentation](http://support.nuance.com/usersguides/?UsersGuidesProduct=naturallyspeaking)